OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Run the command `npm install` to install all package dependencies.

-1. Run the command `npm start` to start the middle tier web server.
+1. Run the command `npm start` to start the middle-tier server.

 1. You need to sideload the add-in into an Office application (Excel, Word, or PowerPoint) to test it.
 The instructions depend on your platform.
 There are links to instructions at [Sideload an Office Add-in for Testing](../testing/test-debug-office-add-ins.md#sideload-an-office-add-in-for-testing).